 Morris James believes that promoting diversity, inclusion, and work/life balance is critical to our quest for excellence and our ability to understand and meet our clients’ expectations.
 Our culture fosters an open and welcoming environment that not only encourages, but also expects, contributions from people with diverse views, experiences, and backgrounds.

-Patricia A. Winston chairs our diversity committee.
+Patricia A. Winston chairs our Diversity & Inclusion Committee.
 Comprised of both partners and associates, the committee vigorously seeks to recruit and promote outstanding attorneys, paralegals, and staff who are underrepresented in the legal profession.
 To further its effectiveness and increase our firm’s diversity efforts, committee members also hold leadership positions in outside professional and community groups dedicated to enhancing diversity.